strapdata/elassandra/docs/elassandra/source/mapping.rst

 Dynamic mapping of Cassandra Map
 --------------------------------

 By default, nested document are be mapped to `User Defined Type <https://docs.datastax.com/en/cql/3.1/cql/cql_using/cqlUseUDT.html>`_.
-You can also use a CQL `map <http://docs.datastax.com/en/cql/3.1/cql/cql_using/use_map_t.html#toc_pane>`_ having a *text* key and a value of native or UDT type (using a collection in a map is not supported by Cassandra).
+For top level fields only, you can also use a CQL `map <http://docs.datastax.com/en/cql/3.1/cql/cql_using/use_map_t.html#toc_pane>`_ having a *text* key and a value of native or UDT type (using a collection in a map is not supported by Cassandra).

 With ``cql_struct=map``, each new key in the map involves an Elasticsearch mapping update (and a PAXOS transaction) to declare the key as a new field.
 Obviously, don't use such mapping when keys are versatile.

 ..
 WARNING:

     Creating an index with including a  ``cql_struct=map`` when the underlying Cassandra map contains some data cause a mapping update timeout on the coordinator node, a dead-lock because the CQL schema cannot be updated while updating a row.
 In such case, create the index without indexing the Cassandra map column, then update the mapping to add the map column and rebuild the index.

 With ``cql_struct=opaque_map``, Elassandra silently index each key as an Elasticsearch field, but does not update the mapping, which is far more efficient when using versatile keys.
 Every sub-fields (or every entry in the map) have the same type defined by the pseudo field name ``_key`` in the mapping.
 These fields are searchable, except with `query string queries <https://www.elastic.co/guide/en/elasticsearch/reference/6.2/query-dsl-query-string-query.html>`_ because Elasticsearch cannot lookup fields in the mapping.

-Finaly, when discovering the mapping from the CQL schema, Cassandra maps columns are mapped to an ``opaque_map`` by default.
+Finally, when discovering the mapping from the CQL schema, Cassandra maps columns are mapped to an ``opaque_map`` by default.
 Adding explicit sub-fields to an ``opaque_map`` is still possible if you need to make these fields visible to Kibana for example.

 In the following example, each new key entry in the map *attrs* is mapped as field.